OpenEvalProject/evals/manuscripts/elife-77973/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/77973/elife-77973-fig4-v1.jpg)

 **Figure 4.:** On the left is the touchscreen chamber. (a) Feeder magazine with a nose-poke sensor and a pellet dispenser, (b) a row of LEDs, (c) a tone generator, (d) monitor displays for visual stimuli with IR touch frame sensor.
-In the middle is the sorting module. () three RFID readers. r1-r3r2 and r3 are positioned so that the animals can be read anywhere inside the sorter and r1 so that the animal is read when it leaves the sorter. (d) Two doors to catch the animal inside the sorter and guide it to the experimental chamber or the home cage.
+In the middle is the sorting module. ($r_{1}-r_{3}$) three RFID readers. r2 and r3 are positioned so that the animals can be read anywhere inside the sorter and r1 so that the animal is read when it leaves the sorter. (d1, d2) Two doors to catch the animal inside the sorter and guide it to the experimental chamber or the home cage.
 The animals live inside the home cage and can participate voluntarily and unsupervised in the experiments in the touchscreen chamber via the sorter.
 Both the touchscreen system and the sorter are each equipped with their own RasPi and connected to PC via Ethernet.
 The sorter can be removed without electrical adjustments, because it is controlled by its own RasPi and is therefore completely independent from the touchscreen system.
-Then experiments can be conducted with manually introduced animals.1, d2
+Then experiments can be conducted with manually introduced animals.

 More recently we have implemented an experimental touchscreen system for group housed mice that is fully under RasPi and LabNet control (Figure 4).
 This consists of a touchscreen system, a sorter, and a home cage.
 The touchscreen system has a monitor with an IR touch frame, a pellet magazine with pose-poke sensor, a row of LEDs, and a tone generator.
 All components are connected to a RasPi with LabNet control.
 Listings 2.2–2.2 show how this hardware can be initialized and controlled from the PC.
 The sorter has three RFID readers, two motorized doors, and two hall effect sensors, all connected to a RasPi.
 The readers connect via UART-USB converters, motors are controlled via UART, and the hall effect sensors for door state connect to IO ports.
 The sorting procedure, that is, when which door goes up or down, is realized by the PC, the client.
 The animals live inside the home cage and participate voluntarily and unsupervised in the experiments in the touchscreen chamber.
 Figure 4 shows only one system, but we had up to four systems connected and controlled by one PC.
 This also shows the advantage of a distributed system like LabNet.
 In order to control more systems, they were simply connected to the network without further adjustments.
 With identical systems, the same experiments could run everywhere at the same time.